Matthiasadams59/moviesep/README.md

 ## Structure

-In the menu bar we three elements :
+In the menu bar we have three elements :
 * Login
 * Home (profile/favorites)
 * Films List